uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

 ### What is the impact of not doing this?

-1. Not having a Health Check Tools to monitor health of an Uyuni server.
+1. Not having a Health Check Tool to monitor the health of an Uyuni server.
 Poor monitoring when it comes to internal metrics, overall Uyuni server health, and particularly around Salt jobs and actions.

 # Unresolved questions